-String matching: A string-matching algorithm finds the first occurrence of a pattern string, $p = p_0 p_1 \cdots p{m-1}$, in a text string, $t = t_0 t_1 \cdots t{m-1}$, where strings are sequences of atomic characters of some finite alphabet, Σ .
-A trademark of the Boyer-Moore algorithm is to compare the characters of the pattern against the text from right to left, as in the following naive string matcher (adapted from our earlier work [2]):
+String matching: A string-matching algorithm finds the first occurrence of a pattern string, $p = p_0 p_1 \cdots p{m-1}$ , in a text string, $t = t_0 t_1 \cdots t{n-1}$ , where strings are sequences of atomic characters of some finite alphabet, $\Sigma$ .

+The following naive string matcher (adapted from our earlier work [2]) compares the characters of the pattern against the text from right to left, as does the Boyer-Moore string matcher:

-This program returns $\underline{\text{match at } k}$ (i.e., a result of type int) if the left-most occurrence of p in t begins at index k, and $\underline{\text{no match}}$ (i.e., a result of type unit) if p does not occur in t.
-We will use this program as a template for our binding-time-improved programs, modifying only the definition of $compute_offset$.
+This program returns match at k (i.e., a result of type int) if the left-most occurrence of p in t begins at index k, and no match (i.e., a result of type unit) if p does not occur in t.
+We will use this program as a template for our binding-timeimproved programs, modifying only the definition of compute\offset.
+Note that this function here naively increments the pattern position (i.e., k - j) by one.
+Since the pattern position is only incremented after a mismatch, $p{j-1} \neq t{k-1}$ (i.e., a witness of non-occurrence at the current pattern position), the naive string matcher is clearly correct.

 Partial evaluation: Partial evaluation is a program transformation that propagates constants, unfolds calls, and computes constant expressions [9, 13].
 Its goal is to specialize programs.
-Given a string matcher of type $pattern \times text \rightarrow int + unit$ and a pattern string p, a partial evaluator generates a program of type $text \rightarrow int + unit$ such that for any text string t, running the source string matcher on p and t yields the same result as running the generated program on t alone.
+Given a string matcher of type $pattern \times text \rightarrow int + unit$ and a pattern string p, a partial evaluator generates a program of type $text \rightarrow$ int + unit such that for any text string t, running the source string matcher on pand t yields the same result as running the generated program on t alone.

 Binding-time improvements: A binding-time improvement is a source-program transformation that makes a program specialize better [13, Chapter 12].
-For example, if we assume x to be of boolean type and unknown at partial-evaluation time, we can transform the function call "foo(x)" into "case x of $true \rightarrow foo(true)$ | $false \rightarrow foo(false)$," by enumerating the possible values of x.
+For example, if we assume x to be of boolean type and unknown at partial-evaluation time, we can transform the function call "foo(x)" into "case x of true $\rightarrow$ foo(true) | false $\rightarrow$ foo(false)," by enumerating the possible values of x.
 The transformation is a binding-time improvement because the argument of foo changes from being known only at run time (dynamic) to being known already at partial-evaluation time (static).
-This particular binding-time improvement-colloquially known as "The Trick"-is more descriptively referred to as "bounded static variation" nowadays [13].
+This particular binding-time improvement-colloquially known as "The Trick"-is more descriptively referred to as "bounded static variation" nowa-days [13].

 Partial evaluation applied to string matching: Efficient string matchers usually consist of a pre-calculation phase (on the pattern) and a search phase (on the pattern, the result of the pre-calculation, and the text).
 Ideally, by specializing a string matcher with respect to a pattern, a partial evaluator computes what amounts to a pre-calculation phase and yields a specialized program that computes the search phase (on the text).
 A naive string matcher such as the one above, however, does not readily allow significant optimization through specialization.
 Successful partial evaluation of string matchers is based on the observation that after every character comparison, static information about the dynamic text must be maintained, expressed as equalities (' $t_i = p_j$ ') or inequalities (' $t_i \neq p_j$ ') with characters from the pattern.
-Keeping and using this information at partial-evaluation time, either by a clever partial evaluator or by a clever rewriting of the naive string matcher (i.e., a binding-time improvement), is the key to obtaining specialized programs that compute the search phase efficiently.
+Keeping and using this information at partial evaluation time, either by a clever partial evaluator or by a clever rewriting of the naive string matcher (i.e., a binding-time improvement), is the key to obtaining specialized programs that compute the search phase efficiently.

 Challenge: Although generally successful [2, 3, 4, 8, 10, 11, 13, 15, 16], so far the program-specialization approach to string matching has failed to obtain the Boyer-Moore string matcher.
-This algorithm is regarded as too unsystematic to be obtainable by partial evaluation [3, 4].